mvdh7/pytzer/docs/index.md

 ## Development status

 Pytzer is in beta.
 Tests of the accuracy of its coefficients and equations are underway, so results may change.
-API may change and functions may be added or removed.
+Its API may change, and modules and functions may be added, removed and renamed.
 Use at your own peril!

 ## Modules